 I stated very clearly that assembling for church constitution has its authority in a previous existing church in a called business meeting.
 How that authority is made manifest and applied can vary.
-Sending out a missionary for that purpose is one expression.
-Letters of dismissal or direction for that very purpose is another expression.
-Direct supervision by the churches and/or their ordained representatives is another expression.
+A regular called business meeting is responsible for sending out a missionary for that purpose.
+A regular called business meeting is responsible for letters of dismissal or direction for that very purpose.
+A regular called business meeting is responsible for direct supervision by the churches and/or by their ordained representatives.
 Most Baptist churches in America were gathered in connection with one or more of these expressions of church authorized approval.

 As far as baptism, I never said any such thing.
 I never suggested that authority to constitute a church is transmitted through baptism.
 That was not my argument.
 Bro.
 Settlemoir needs to read more carefully.
 My argument concerning baptism was in regard to his position of Direct Authority, not Authorized Church authority.
-My argument was, and is that Direct

-Authority depends upon the authority of a previous existing church for constitution of a new church.
+My argument was, and is that Direct Authority depends upon the authority of a previous existing church for constitution of a new church.
 They demand that authorized church baptism is the absolute prerequisite for any two or three believers to organize themselves into a church.
 Hence, without the authorized administration of baptism by a previous existing church there is no such thing as constitution by Direct Authority according to Bro.
 Settlemoir's view.
 Therefore, even his view demands church succession linked by baptism.
 To infer that I was referring to my own position is due to careless reading.
+However, as before noted, Bro.
+Settlemoir contradicts his own requirement for qualified material for church constitution by his own interpretations of baptism in Acts 8-11 which he demands has no connection with authority of a previous existing church.